QwikDev/astro/libs/qwikdev-astro/README.md

 ## Key differences

 Hooray!
 We now have our integration installed.
-Before deep diving in, there are some major things to cover.
+Before deep diving in, there are quite a few differences than

-## Qwik is fundamentally different
+## Qwik does not hydrate, it is **fundamentally different**.

-Astro is popular for its partial hydration approach and islands, whereas Qwik does not require hydration.
+Astro is popular for its partial hydration approach, whereas Qwik [does not require hydration](https://www.builder.io/blog/hydration-tree-resumability-map#resumability-is-fundamentally-a-different-algorithm).

 What does this mean?

 ### Qwik components **do not need hydration directives**,

+In other UI frameworks, a hydration directive would be needed for interactivity, such as `client:only` or `client:load`.
+These are not needed with Qwik, because it never hydrates!

-When using Qwik inside a meta framework like Astro or Qwik City, they are loaded on the server and "resumed" on the client.
+When using Qwik inside a meta framework like Astro or Qwik City, components are loaded on the server, prefetched in a separate thread, and "resumed" on the client.

 For example here's how we create a counter component in Qwik.